 EVENTS: SUNDAY OF EARTHLY DELIGHTS

-Situated 30 minutes from Sydney’s inner west on the Georges River in over 20 acres of enchanting parkland, the Casula Powerhouse’s spacious industrial turbine hall, galleries and grassy picnic surrounds will be yours for merrymaking while listening to the terraqueous soundscapes and rhythms of Gentleforce (DJ set), Nick Wales (DJ set), Lyndon Pike & Steve Sonius while Kevin Davidson and his heavenly sound system keep the sprites stirring.
+Situated on the banks of the idyllic Georges River in over 20 acres of enchanting parkland, the CPAC’s spacious industrial turbine hall, galleries and grassy picnic surrounds will be yours for merrymaking whilst listening to the terraqueous soundscapes and rhythms of four of Sydney’s best DJ’s: Gentleforce, Nick Wales, Lyndon Pike and Steve Sonius while Kevin Davidson and his heavenly sound system keep the sprites stirring.

-You are invited to bring along a picnic hamper with your favourite fare or purchase something from Bellbird Dining & Bar’s mouth-watering menu.
-There will be bars conveniently distributed throughout the grounds supplying all your alcoholic needs, so be aware that this is NOT a BYO event.
+You are invited to bring along a picnic hamper with your favourite fare or purchase something from Bellbird Dining and Bar’s mouth-watering menu.
+Please be aware that you cannot bring your own alcohol to this event.

-This is a free, chilled-style family friendly affair bringing likeminded social groups together harmoniously in a safe and respectful environment to the benefit of all.
+This is a free, family friendly affair bringing like-minded social groups together harmoniously in a safe and respectful environment to the benefit of all.

 Duration10am - sunset